 - 6 oz semisweet chocolate melted

 - In a large saute pan, pour the entire bag of shredded coconut and cook over medium-high heat.
 Constantly stir and flip the coconut until a majority of it is golden brown.
 It will smell like hot buttered popcorn!
 Don’t leave its side because it can quickly go from toasted to burnt.
 When a majority of it is toasted, remove from heat and continue to stir for another two minutes.
 It will continue to cook as the pan is still hot.

 - Once the coconut is toasted, remove ½. cup of coconut and set aside.
 Heat the dulce de leche in a microwave safe bowl with the the 2 TBS of milk for about 1 1/2 minutes.
 This will thin out the dulce de leche to insure easier mixing.

-- Then mix together the dulce de leche mixture with the 4 cups of toasted coconut and set aside.
+- Then mix together the dulce de leche mixture with the remaining toasted coconut that hasn't been set aside.

-- In a large microwavable bowl, melt together the marshmallows and butter.
+- In another large microwavable bowl, melt together the marshmallows and butter.
 In my microwave it takes about 2 minutes.
-Pour in the cereal and mix well.
+Once melted, mix together the marshmallow and butter together.

-- In a greased 8X12 (or 7×11) pan, place half of the cereal mixture and pat down.
+- In a greased 8X12 pan, place half of the cereal mixture and pat down.
 Then spread in the layer of caramel coconut.
 Place remaining cereal mixture on top and press down.
 I find that spraying my hands with cooking spray prevents the cereal from sticking.

 - Next melt your 6 oz. of semisweet chocolate and spread on top.
-While it is melted, garnish with remaining toasted coconut.
+While it is melted, garnish with the ½ cup. of remaining toasted coconut.
 Wait until the chocolate hardens and then serve.